theforeman/puppet-foreman_proxy/README.md

 ## Compatibility

-This module only supports Smart Proxy 1.6 or higher as of version 2.0, as the configuration layout changed significantly.
+This module only supports Smart Proxy 1.11 or higher as of version 3.0, as the configuration layout changed significantly.

-To configure older versions of the Smart Proxy (1.5 or older), use an older version of this module (1.x).
+To configure older versions of the Smart Proxy (1.5 to 1.10), use version 2.x of this module.

-Since version 1.10 the DNS configuration files are split.
-If you wish to use prior versions with DNS, then you must set `dns_split_config_files` to `false`.

-Since version 1.11 the DHCP configuration files are split.
-If you wish to use prior versions with DHCP, then you must set `dhcp_split_config_files` to `false`.

 # Contributing